A Brief History of Public Banking in Massachusetts

 Building a movement for a Massachusetts Public Bank

-Our Origins: In October 2012, the Public Banking Institute held a conference in Philadelphia to bring together activists, economists, and elected officials to learn about, and learn how to promote, the advantages of public banking for public finance, local economies, and community-building.
+Our Origins: In October 2012, the Public Banking Institute held a conference in Philadelphia to bring together activists, economists, and elected officials to learn about, and learn how to promote, public banking.

 After a day of talks, workshops and conversation, participants were invited to eat together by region.
 It turned out that the conference had attracted several people not just from New England, but from Massachusetts.
 We decided to keep meeting after the conference, and the campaign for a Massachusetts public bank was born.

 Getting Started: Early organizing brought together people with diverse interests in changing financing, money, and banks.
-The discussion included activists from Occupy Boston’s Occupy Money group, proponents of alternative currencies, academics, and people working on foreclosure prevention.
-After several months, those of us who were focused on public banking created the Hub Public Banking working group.
+Those of us who were focused on public banking created the Hub Public Banking working group.
 We set our sights on a bank for the City of Boston or the Boston metropolitan area, and began to approach groups and elected officials to better determine community needs and what kinds of financing a bank should offer.

 Expanding our mission.
-In response to the challenges of COVID-19 and the economic disruption it has caused, we began talking with community development experts and working with state legislators on an expanded bill for 2021.
-This bill has been filed as S.665/H.1223, “An Act to Establish a Massachusetts Public Bank.”
+In response to the challenges of COVID-19 and the economic disruption it has caused, we began talking with community development experts and working with legislators and our advisory committee on an expanded bill for 2021.
+This bill was S.665/H.1223, “An Act to Establish a Massachusetts Public Bank.”

-We are confident that a public bank can help to meet the needs of municipalities, small businesses, and land trusts, and that S.665/H.1223 will enable the creation of a strong, transparent, and thriving public financial institution, ready to serve Massachusetts for generations to come.
+We are confident that a public bank can help to meet the needs of municipalities, small businesses, and land trusts, and that our bill will enable the creation of a responsive, transparent, and thriving public financial institution, ready to serve Massachusetts for generations to come.
 We welcome partnering with community banks, CDCs and CDFIs on innovative financing to build the “common wealth.”